How to Sell a House with Structural Issues: A Comprehensive Guide

 Will Foundation Issues Affect Appraisal?

-In Chicago’s competitive real estate market, ensuring your home receives an accurate appraisal despite existing foundation challenges is key to achieving a successful sale.
+In Chicago’s competitive real estate market, ensuring your home receives an accurate appraisal despite foundation challenges is key to achieving a successful sale.

 Can a House with a Bad Foundation Be Saved?